Introduction: Floating World Backlit Moss Map With Arduino Fiber Optic LED Cities

 - A substrate to stick your moss on to (I used Masonite but you can use anything from scrap cardboard to foam core)

-- Various Fiber Optic Table Lamps (just for the filaments) and/or a spool Fiber Optic light filament
+- Various Fiber Optic Table Lamps (just for the filaments) and/or a spool of Fiber Optic light filament / cable

-- LED String Lights and Various LEDs (In this case 12V but you could also use Christmas string lights)
+- 12V Flat LED Light Bulbs/Arrays (but you could also use Christmas string lights)

 - Various kinds of moss and lichens with different shades of green, brown, and white.